ObipixelGIT/IP2KML/README.md

 # IP2KML
-IP Address to Google Earth KML file
+IP Address to Google Earth KML file for Footprinting

 ## How this script works?